lena-will/pca/README.md

 # Principal Component Analysis
-This repository contains the code to a principal component analysis and to an autoencoder, both using the wine dataset.
+This repository looks at dimensionality reduction techniques.
+It contains the code to a principal component analysis and to an autoencoder, both using the wine dataset.

 ## Getting started
 Start by cloning the Git repository: